Skip to content

 Research and Select Your Cloud Platform and Services

 Decide whether you want to work with a major cloud provider, such as AWS or Azure, or a third-party provider for data lakehouse services.
 Your ultimate decision will come down to a combination of features, integration possibilities, pricing, scalability, and tools that each platform carries and supports.
-Your cloud platform should work with whatever services you choose, whether they are open-source or commercial
+Your cloud platform should work with whatever services you choose, whether they are open-source or commercial.

 Define Your Data Ingestion Strategy